LDG-eng/Verilog-Digital-Clock-with-Stopwatch-Alarm/docs/results.md

 - Confirmed for 1-minute alarm duration
 - Successfully synthesized with low resource utilization

-This confirms that the RTL implementation is functionally correct and synthesizable for FPGA-based implementation.
+The verification and synthesis results confirm that the RTL implementation satisfies functional requirements and is synthesizable for FPGA-based implementation.